RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Related Work

-{Recently, several parallel lines of work investigate the role of probabilistic inference/programming in LM constrained generation.}~\citet{loula2025syntacticsemanticcontrollarge} steers generation using general potential scores combined with grammar rules and resampling.
-This approach controls the tokens an LM emits but does not check whether a full statistical model is correct.
-In contrast, \Tool{} generates probabilistic programs and runs PPL-specific checks during decoding (e.g., valid distributions and parameter ranges) and then accepts a program only after standard Bayesian diagnostics pass. \citet{grand2025selfsteeringlanguagemodels} runs a Planner\(\rightarrow\)Follower search where a Planner writes an inference plan that many LMs execute to satisfy constraints. \Tool{} instead directly writes the probabilistic model and focuses on the quality of the posterior. \citet{ahmed2025semanticprobabilisticcontrollanguage} adjusts next-token probabilities using a verifier so the text matches high-level attributes like sentiment or toxicity. \Tool{} aims for statistical validity and predictive fit -- it enforces PPL semantics, and select the final program, yielding executable, data-fit probabilistic programs.
+Recently, several works have explored probabilistic inference/programming in LM-constrained generation.~\citet{loula2025syntacticsemanticcontrollarge} guide generation with potential scores and grammar rules, constraining token emission but not model correctness.
+In contrast, \Tool{} generates probabilistic programs, enforces PPL checks during decoding, and retains only those passing Bayesian diagnostics.
+In \citet{grand2025selfsteeringlanguagemodels}, a Planner writes an inference plan that LMs execute to satisfy constraints. \Tool{} instead directly writes the probabilistic model and focuses on the quality of the posterior. \citet{ahmed2025semanticprobabilisticcontrollanguage} adjusts next-token probabilities using a verifier so text matches high-level attributes. \Tool{} aims for statistical validity, enforcing PPL semantics, and selecting the final program.